Review and checklist of critical logs for security incident analysis

 - What to look for on network devices

-On network devices, it is necessary to examine incoming and outgoing activities.
+On network devices, it is necessary to check incoming and outgoing activities.
 The examples below show extracts from Cisco ASA logs (%ASA); other devices have similar features.

 - Authorized traffic on the firewall by looking for the messages: "Built... connection", "access-list... permitted"